-Due to BGI's growing presence and influence in the world, BGI Australia was established in August 2016 to support its growth in the Oceanian region.
-Its office is located on level 6 in the prestigious QIMR Berghofer Medical Research Institute in Herston, Brisbane, Queensland.
+BGI Australia, a subsidiary of the BGI Group, was established in April 2016 to support its growth in the Oceania.
+Its facility is located on level 6 in the prestigious QIMR Berghofer Medical Research Institute in Brisbane, Queensland.

-Dedicated to facilitating cutting-edge research in healthcare, agriculture, environment and other related areas, BGI Australia is continuously seeking collaborative opportunities across ANZ region to pursue scientific excellence by incorporating existing resources to contribute to the vision of using genomics to benefit the whole mankind.
+Dedicated to facilitating cutting-edge research in healthcare, agriculture, environment and other related areas, BGI Australia is continuously seeking collaborative opportunities in the region to pursue scientific excellence by incorporating existing resources to contribute to the vision of using genomics to benefit the whole mankind.

 BGI Australia Laboratory

-BGI Australia Laboratory, which is BGI’s first southern hemisphere genomics laboratory, was launched in May 2017, unveiling of its cutting-edge sequencer's debut in this part of the world.
+BGI Australia Laboratory, the BGI Group’s first southern hemisphere genome sequencing laboratory, was launched in May 2017, unveiling of its cutting-edge sequencer's debut in this part of the world.
 Being a subsidiary of the world's largest genomic organisation with leading gene sequencing platform and superb genome sequencing and bioinformatics analysis capability, BGI Australia is devoted to facilitating cutting-edge research in the areas of healthcare, agriculture and environment.

 Local Research Collaborations

-Collaborating with Australian organisations, to advance research and discoveries in genomics, medical health, agriculture and biodiversity.
+Collaborating with Australia's scientific organisations to advance research and discoveries in genomics, medical health, agriculture and biodiversity.

-Establishing a centralised platform to provide technology transfer, training, services and industry incubation to the community.
+Establishing a centralised platform to provide genome sequencing technology transfer, training, services and industry incubation to the community.

-Providing sequencing systems, analysis tools and services to healthcare providers to promote Australian’s public well-being in areas of reproductive health, cancer, rare diseases, infectious diseases etc.
+Providing proprietary DNBSEQ sequencing systems, analysis tools and services to healthcare providers to promote Australian’s public well-being in areas of reproductive health, cancer, rare diseases, and infectious diseases.

-Developing agriculture and aquaculture with advanced molecular breeding technology and agricultural-genomics-related research, to promote sino-Australia agribusiness partnerships.
+Developing agriculture and aquaculture with advanced molecular breeding technology and agrigenomics-related research.